Cambodia Earns 278 Mln USD From Bicycle Export In Q1, Up Almost 20 Pct - UrduPoint

 Cambodia Earns 278 Mln USD From Bicycle Export In Q1, Up Almost 20 Pct

-PHNOM PENH, May 2 (UrduPoint / Pakistan Point News - 2nd May, 2023 ) --:Cambodia exported bicycles worth 278 million U.S. Dollars to foreign markets in the first quarter of 2023, a year-on-year increase of nearly 20 percent, the Ministry of Commerce said in a report on Tuesday.
+PHNOM PENH, May 3 (UrduPoint / Pakistan Point News - 3rd May, 2023 ) --::Cambodia exported bicycles worth 278 million U.S. Dollars to foreign markets in the first quarter of 2023, a year-on-year increase of nearly 20 percent, the Ministry of Commerce said in a report on Wednesday.

 Ministry of Commerce's Undersecretary of State and spokesman Penn Sovicheat said Made-in-Cambodia bicycles had been exported to the European Union, the United Kingdom, the United States, Canada, Japan, and China, among others.